Sharad Pawar: Asset declaration

 In 2011, Pawar declared his assets to be worth ₹120 million as part of a mandatory disclosure, but his critics claimed that his wealth far exceeded the stated amount.
 In 2010, it was alleged that the Pawar family indirectly held a 16% stake in the City Corporation, which had bid ₹11.76 billion for the Pune franchise of the Indian Premier League (IPL).
-Pawar and his family denied the allegations, but the bidders board of the IPL contradicted their claims.
+Pawar and his family denied the allegations, but the bidders' board of the IPL contradicted their claims.

 Nira Radia's allegations

-In 2011, under investigation of the 2G spectrum case Nira Radia told the Central Bureau of Investigation (CBI) that Agriculture Minister Pawar may be controlling the controversial DB Realty.
+In 2011, under investigation of the 2G spectrum case, Nira Radia told the Central Bureau of Investigation (CBI) that Agriculture Minister Pawar may be controlling the controversial DB Realty.
 According to the reports, she also told the investigative agency that Pawar may have spoken with former telecom minister A. Raja about the allocation of spectrum and licence to Swan Telecom.
-Radia also said that she had no documentary proof to back up her allegations.
+Radia also said that she had no documentary proof to support her allegations.
 Pawar has denied any link with former DB managing director Shahid Balwa, who is now in CBI custody.

 Lavasa

-Pawar is alleged to have demanded compensation for allowing the planned city Lavasa to be constructed.
+Pawar is alleged to have demanded compensation for allowing the planned city of Lavasa to be constructed.
 When Lavasa Corporation was receiving necessary clearances from the government of Maharashtra, relatives of Pawar had part-ownership of the company developing the project.
 Pawar's daughter and son-in-law had more than 20% ownership between 2002 and 2004, and they later sold their stakes.
 A nephew of his was chairman of Maharashtra Krishna Valley Development Corporation (MKVDC) when the MKVDC signed off on lease agreements for Lavasa and allowed it to store water and build dams.

 Comments on the 2010 Pune bombing

 After the 2010 Pune bombing of German Bakery, Pawar appeared to take the incident lightly.
 He told the reporters, "It is not alright to arrive at a conclusion that the entire Pune city has been targeted.
 The place where the blast took place is an isolated area."
-He added, "When I was Chief Minister, Mumbai saw 11 simultaneous blasts but everything returned to normal soon."
+He added, "When I was Chief Minister, Mumbai saw 11 simultaneous blasts, but everything returned to normal soon."